icosa-foundation/icosa-godot-addon/README.md

 ## Installation

+### Godot Editor
+If you have Godot Editor open, go to the AssetLib and search "icosa", download and install the addon and enable it.

+### Otherwise..
 1. Download or clone this repository.
 2. Copy the `addons/icosa` folder into your project's `res://addons` directory if it is not already there.
-3. Open your project in Godot 4.5 or newer (Forward+ renderer is recommended, matching the demo project settings).
+3. Open your project in the Godot Editor.
 4. In the **Project > Project Settings > Plugins** tab, enable the **Icosa Gallery** plugin.

 ## Usage